oracle-devrel/oci-devops-examples/oci-build-examples/oci_devops_graalee_micronaut/README.md

 ## Take a closer look at the build instructions below

-To install and use GraalVM Enterprise with Micronaut REST in the DevOps build pipeline, the build specification file is as follows:
+To install and use Oracle GraalVM with Micronaut REST in the DevOps build pipeline, the build specification file is as follows:

-1. Add the following command to install one or more required GraalVM Enterprise components.
+1. Add the following command to install the required Oracle GraalVM components.
 For example, this command installs Native Image along with the Java Development Kit (JDK) and other necessary dependencies.

     ```shell
     steps:
       - type: Command
-        name: "Install GraalVM Enterprise 22.x Native Image for Java17"
+        name: "Install Oracle GraalVM Enterprise 22.x Native Image for Java17"
         command: |
           yum -y install graalvm22-ee-17-native-image
     ```